nus-cs2103-AY2122S1/ip/docs/README.md

 ### `list` - List all tasks

-Lists all tasks currently stored in BTDuke
+You can list all tasks currently stored in BTDuke with the `list` command.

 Example of usage: